codenamesiriil/C_REF-String_Manipulation-String_Copy/README.md

 ## Additional Protections

-To enhance the robustness of these functions, it is recommended to check if *src* and *dst* are not *NULL* before performing the copy operation.
-This can help prevent undefined behavior from dereferencing *NULL* pointers.
+To enhance the robustness of these functions, it is recommended to check if *src* and *dst* are not *null* before performing the copy operation.
+This can help prevent undefined behavior from dereferencing *null* pointers.

 ```c
 if (!dst || !src)
     return (NULL);
 ```

-**Note:** Checking for *NULL* adds additional overhead and may impact performance.
+**Note:** Checking for *null* adds additional overhead and may impact performance.
 Use this approach based on your application's needs.